Marker Logo

 Today, a single building stands on land once filled with many houses and businesses.
 It links us to a journey experienced by generations of one African American family for more than 125 years.
 Their story is one of overcoming slavery, challenging the racism of the Jim Crow South and creating a future for their descendants.
 It is a complicated story of adversity and perseverance and of obstacles and achievements that helped shape Columbia.

-Erected by Historic Columbia.
+Erected by Historic Columbia Foundation.

 Topics.
 This historical marker is listed in this topic list: African Americans.
 A significant historical year for this entry is 1843.

 Location.
 34° 0.707′ N, 81° 2.06′ W. Marker is in Columbia, South Carolina, in Richland County.
 It is in Midtown - Downtown.
-Marker is at the intersection of Richland Street and Marion Street, on the left when traveling east on Richland Street.
+It is at the intersection of Richland Street and Marion Street, on the left when traveling east on Richland Street.
 Touch for map.
 Marker is at or near this postal address: 1403 Richland St, Columbia SC 29201, United States of America.
 Touch for directions.

 Paid Advertisement